MaelElseware/MoveItUp/README.md

 - 🔊 **Sound Effects**: Audio cues for questions, alerts, and achievements
 - 💾 **Persistent Progress**: Your achievements and category progress are saved locally
 - 🚀 **System Tray Support**: Runs minimized in the background
-- 🧮 **Dynamic Math Questions**: Procedurally generated math problems based on your skill level
+- 🧮 **Dynamic Math Questions**: Procedurally generated math calculus based on your skill level

 ## 🏆 Gamification Features